 This step addressed the question: "Who'll see the presentations created with this template?"

-Also, ask yourself whether the presentation will be given by a live presenter or accessed online through a site like SlideShare by members of the target audience.
-If the presentation will be accessed online, the first few slides are crucial to capturing the reader's attention.
-They need to be eye-catching or your presentation will be ignored.
+Also, consider whether the presentation will be given by a live presenter or accessed online through a site like SlideShare by members of the target audience.
+If the latter is true, the first few slides are crucial to capturing the reader's attention.
+They need to be eye-catching, or your presentation will be ignored.

 Once you've thought about your audience, it's time to move on to planning the actual design.

 Your Google Slides template is made of many components, including:

 - Fonts.
 Focus on using fonts that are highly readable.
 If your presentation will be viewed online, choose a commonly available font.
 Keep in mind that if the viewer doesn't have the font you choose on their machine, it'll be substituted.

 - Colors.
 Remember that colors may symbolize different things in different cultures.
 Choose colors that have positive associations for your audience.
 Or work with your company brand colors.